MicroEJ/docs/VEEPortingGuide/platformCreation.rst

    BSP connection configuration is only required in the following cases:

-   - Use MicroEJ SDK to produce the final executable file of a Mono-Sandbox Firmware (recommended).
+   - Use MicroEJ SDK to produce the final executable file of a Mono-Sandbox Executable (recommended).
    - Use MicroEJ SDK to run a :ref:`MicroEJ Test Suite <platform_testsuite>` on device.
    - Build a Multi-Sandbox Executable.